rohan-v8rma/Java-Juggernaut/README.md

 ---

-## `throws` keyword
+## Declaration of exceptions that may be thrown using `throws` keyword

-The Java `throws` keyword is used to declare an exception.
-It gives an information to the programmer that there may occur an exception.
-So, it is better for the programmer to provide the exception handling code so that the normal flow of the program can be maintained.
+The Java `throws` keyword is used to declare an exception, that may be thrown.
+It gives an information to the programmer that there may occur an exception, so it must be handled wherever that function is called.

 Exception Handling is mainly used to handle the checked exceptions.
 If there occurs any unchecked exception such as `NullPointerException`, it is programmer's fault that he is not checking the code before it is being used.